|Compact estate car||€36/day|

 On average a car hire in Iceland costs €37 per day.

-Intermediate (Ford Escape or similar) is the most frequently booked car hire type in Iceland.
+Intermediate (Suzuki SX4 S-Cross or similar) is the most frequently booked car hire type in Iceland.

 Take a look at our extensive car hire location map to find the best car hire deals near you.

 On average a car hire in Iceland costs €396 per week (€57 per day).